 WestSide Baby envisions a day when each child is equipped with the basic items they need to grow into healthy, happy, and resilient members of our community.

 We believe that diapers matter.

 Compounding the problems of struggling parents is the fact that most child-care centers require a one-day supply of disposable diapers.
-Low-income parents who can’t afford to leave disposable diapers at day-care centers are then unable to access child-care, which impedes their ability to work or attend school on a consistent basis.
+Parents who cannot provide disposable diapers for their children are unable to access childcare, impeding their ability to go to work or attend school.

 In Seattle and King County…

 A 2019 survey of King County families with children aged 6 months through 5th grade asked: “whether or not families have struggled to afford basic needs since the child was born.”
 In 2017, 23% of children in King County lived in families that found it difficult to afford diapers since the child was born.
 This survey also informed us of the ways certain families are disproportionately impacted by diaper need: